+Impairment of Long-Lived Assets and Goodwill.
 During the three months ended June 30, 2017, Sunoco LP announced the sale of a majority of the assets in its retail reporting unit.
 Sunoco LP's retail reporting unit includes the retail operations in the continental United States but excludes the retail convenience store operations in Hawaii that comprise the Aloha reporting unit.
 Upon the classification of assets and related liabilities as held for sale, Sunoco LP's management applied the measurement guidance in ASC 360, Property, Plant and Equipment, to calculate the fair value less cost to sell of the disposal group.
 In accordance with ASC 360-10-35-39, management first tested the goodwill included within the disposal group for impairment prior to measuring the disposal group's fair value less the cost to sell.
 In the determination of the classification of assets held for sale and the related liabilities, management allocated a portion of the goodwill balance previously included in the Sunoco LP retail reporting unit to assets held for sale based on the relative fair values of the business to be disposed of and the portion of the reporting unit that will be retained in accordance with ASC 350-20-40-3.
 The amount of goodwill allocated to assets held for sale was approximately \$1.6 billion, and the amount of goodwill allocated to the remainder of the retail reporting unit, which is comprised of Sunoco LP's ethanol plant, credit card processing services and franchise royalties, was approximately \$188 million.

 Once the retail reporting unit's goodwill was allocated between assets held for sale and continuing operations, management performed goodwill impairment tests on both reporting units to which the goodwill balances were allocated.
 No goodwill impairment was identified for the \$188 million goodwill balance that remained in the retail reporting unit.
-The result of the impairment test of the goodwill balance classified as held for sale was an impairment charge of \$320 million.
-The key assumption in the impairment test for the \$1.6 billion goodwill balance classified as held for sale was the fair value of the disposal group, which was based on the assumed proceeds from the sale of those assets.
+The result of the impairment test of the goodwill included within the assets held for sale initially indicated an impairment charge of \$320 million, which was recognized during the three months ended June 30, 2017.
+Subsequent to June 30, 2017, management continued to evaluate the goodwill for impairment based on additional information on the fair value of the reporting unit, which resulted in an additional impairment of \$44 million during the three months ended September 30, 2017.
+The key assumption in the impairment test for the goodwill balance classified as held for sale was the fair value of the disposal group, which was based on the assumed proceeds from the sale of those assets.
 The announced purchase and sale agreement includes the majority of the retail sites that have been classified as held for sale; thus, a key assumption in the goodwill impairment test was the assumed sales proceeds (less the related costs to sell) for the remainder of the sites, which represent approximately 15% of the total number of sites.
-Management is currently marketing the remaining sites for sale and utilized information from that sales process to develop the assumed sales proceeds for those sites, an agreement has not been negotiated and therefore the ultimate outcome could be different than the assumption used in the impairment test.
+Management is currently marketing the remaining sites for sale and utilized information from that sales proceeds to develop the assumed sales proceeds for those sites.
+While management believes that the assumed sales proceeds for these remaining held-for-sale sites are reasonable and likely to be obtained in a sale of those sites, an agreement has not been negotiated and therefore the ultimate outcome could be different than the assumption used in the impairment test.
 Subsequent to the impairment of goodwill included within the assets held for sale, no further impairments of any other assets held for sale were deemed necessary as the remaining carrying value of the disposal group approximated the assumed proceeds from the sale of those assets less the cost to sell.